thawancomt/Azure-Text-Analytics-API-With-Python/docs.md

 # Transfering data across the app
-All the response need to be passed to it respective DTO object across all parts of the code.
+All data transfered across the app need to be in the DTO's format from DTO.py module.

-Example: Linked entities need to be passed as a LinkedEntitiesDTO object to all operations tha will handle this data.